aartikrish/de-novo-antibiotics/README.md

 # A Generative Deep Learning Approach to _de novo_ Antibiotic Design

-This repository accompanies the manuscript **"A generative deep learning approach to _de novo_ antibiotic design"** by Krishnan, Anahtar, Valerie, et al. The datasets accompanying it can be found at Zenodo:
+This repository accompanies the manuscript **"A generative deep learning approach to _de novo_ antibiotic design"** by Krishnan, Anahtar, Valerie, et al., 2025.
+The datasets accompanying it can be found at Zenodo:

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.15191826.svg)](https://doi.org/10.5281/zenodo.15191826)